IMPORTANT: Change of Mailing Address

 - if you have chosen to have counsel or an agent to represent you, their full name, address, email address, telephone and fax numbers.

-Appeals and applications can be sent to the FSC by mail, fax, e-mail or delivered in person.
+Appeals and applications can be sent to the FSC by mail, fax, or e-mail.

 If you are appealing a Fire Marshal decision and order, or an order to pay costs to the FSC, you must do so within 15 days of receiving the order.